deepaksood619/deepaksood619.github.io/docs/networking/mqtt/mqtt-over-websockets.md

 ## Why not use MQTT directly?

-Currently, it is not possible to speak pure MQTT in a browser because it is not possible to open a raw TCP connection.[Socket API](http://www.w3.org/TR/raw-sockets/) will change that situation; however, few browsers implement this API yet.
+Currently, it is not possible to speak pure MQTT in a browser because it is not possible to open a raw TCP connection.
+[Socket API](http://www.w3.org/TR/raw-sockets/) will change that situation; however, few browsers implement this API yet.

 ## Secure WebSockets